From 'Flash Bangs' To 'Rubber' Bullets: The Very Real Risks of 'Riot Control Agents'

 How likely am I to be seriously hurt from tear gas?

 The use of tear gas and other chemical irritants has been increasing, both in the U.S. and globally.
 Jordt and other experts say there needs to be more research on their risks, especially when used against civilians who may have underlying health conditions.
 A 2017 review of the evidence found the majority of exposed people recover after being exposed to tear gas and pepper spray.
 The chemical irritants are rarely lethal, but the authors concluded that they "can cause significant injuries as well as permanent disabilities," particularly if there is prolonged exposure.
-Your overall vulnerability hinges on several factors: how close you are, how much is used, and whether the exposure happens outdoors (safer) versus indoors (less safe).
+Your overall vulnerability hinges on several factors: how close you are, how much is used and whether the exposure happens outdoors (safer) versus indoors (less safe).

 "We now have more evidence that tear gas is much more toxic than it was previously thought," says Jordt.

 A 2014 study showed that tear gas makes people more susceptible to developing respiratory illness.
-This finding led the U.S. military to significantly lower how much CS gas its recruits were exposed to during training exercises.
-Experts told NPR that using these chemical agents during the coronavirus pandemic is especially problematic because they cause people to cough and spread infectious droplets, and set back the body's antiviral defenses, making it more likely for someone to develop symptomatic or severe COVID-19.
+This finding led the U.S. military to significantly reduce the amount of CS gas its recruits were exposed to during training exercises.

+Experts have told NPR that using these chemical agents during the coronavirus pandemic is especially problematic because they cause people to cough and spread infectious droplets, and set back the body's antiviral defenses, making it more likely for someone to develop symptomatic or severe COVID-19.

 What should I do if I'm exposed to tear gas or pepper spray?